 An injury that occurs because of a bomb or blast explosion can cause your veins or arteries to open.
-These injuries typically only occur in combat situations.
+These injuries typically occur in combat situations.
 The force of the explosion can push air into injured veins or arteries.

-Blowing into the Vagina
+Blowing Into the Vagina

 In rare instances, blowing air into the vagina during oral sex can cause an air embolism.
 In this case, the air embolism can occur if there is a tear or injury in the vagina or uterus.
-The risk is higher in pregnant women, who may have a tear in their placentae.
+The risk is higher in pregnant women, who may have a tear in their placenta.